M-Iwan/CARBIDE/README.md

 * 5_Figures.ipynb - Plotting of figures

 ## Funding
-This study was partially funded by the Horizon Europe funding programme, under the Marie Skłodowska-Curie Actions Doctoral Networks grant agreement “Explainable AI for Molecules - AiChemist” no. 101120466.
+This study was funded by the Horizon Europe funding programme, under the Marie Skłodowska-Curie Actions Doctoral Networks grant agreement “Explainable AI for Molecules - AiChemist” no. 101120466.
 This work used the Dutch national e-infrastructure with the support of the SURF Cooperative using grant no. EINF-14313 to MI.

 ## How to cite
 If you use this code or parts thereof, please cite the following paper: <div>